NguyenCatNguyen/Information-Security/Exam/Exam3/README.md

 - *Ping of Death* send oversize ICMP datagrams to the victim.
 The victim's system will crash, freeze, or reboot.

 ### Source Address Spoofing (a type of DoS attack)
-- A uses forged source address to send a packet to generate large volume of packets to V. CAUSE: V thinks the packet is from a legitimate source and sends a reply to the forged source address.
+- technique used by attackers to falsify the source IP address of their network traffic, make it appear like it is coming from a trusted source.
+- PURPOSE: use to deceivee and mislead the victim and evade detection or gain access to a network.
 - SOLUTION: study backscatter traffic to detect DoS attacks.In honeynet, advertise routes to unused IP addresses to monitor attack traffic.

-### TCP SYN spooding (a type of DoS attack)
+### TCP SYN spoofing (a type of DoS attack)
 - An attack that spoofs the source IP aadress of a TCP SYN packet to prevent the establishment of a TCP connection and consume server resources.
 - PREVENT: SYN cookies, firewall.

-### SYN spooding (a type of DoS attack)
+### SYN spoofing (a type of DoS attack)
 - A defense technique can be used to prevent SYN flooding attacks by immediately tearing down half-open connections.

 ### Flooding (a type of DoS attack)